Use the information on this page to assist consumers through the account request process.

 - Certain immigrant parents seeking to apply on behalf of their citizen children

-Manual Account Requests
+Manual Account Request Options

-- Legibility of copies
+- Legibility of copies of handwritten forms

 - Unsigned forms

-- Expired documents
+- Expired identity verification documents

-- Holograms on IDs (especially passports) can often obscure information when scanned or photographed
+- Holograms on IDs (especially passports) can often obscure information when scanned or photographed.

 - If a non-U.S. citizen parent is trying to open an account in their own name it will be denied.
 They have to open it in their child’s name, if the child was born here, and include proper IDs for the child.